Who’s Who: Coaches, Captains, Committee

 He has been coaching at the club since 1993, officially qualifying while his children were squad swimmers.
 He now holds Teaching, Coaching and Open Water Coaching qualifications.

 He still competes with the masters, and is very active in Open Water events.
-He swam Lake Windermere in 2018 and is the 2019 London Region Open Water Head Coach.
+He swam Lake Windermere in 2018 and was appointed London Region Open Water Head Coach by London Swim England for 2019 and 2020.

 Duncan joined HSC back in the mid ’80s when he was 7 years old.
 He trained with and competed for HSC through all the age-groups, through his university years and beyond.